-- one smaller motor “the medium motor”.
+- one smaller motor, known as a “medium motor”.

 The larger motors produce more torque and the medium motor is capable of higher rotations per minute, but at a lower torque.
 You can find a lot of data about Mindstorms motors (including on early editions of the product) here.

 Kits also include a variety of sensors.
 Educational kits include

 - gyro sensor.

 Retail or home versions of the EV3 include (instead of an ultrasonic sensor) an infrared sensor and beacon — which can be used as a remote control — but these not included in educational kits.